In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 You can also click the grid points and pop up will appear (see image below) giving you further details on your competitors, such as their proximity to your business and how many reviews they have.

-Scrolling down, the next table gives you an even better idea of who you’re actually competing against so you can start to build a strategy for improvement.
+Back in the main report, if you scroll down the next table gives you an even better idea of who you’re actually competing against so you can start to build a strategy for improvement.

 Business Name: This is the business name of the competitor.